 The film features several horse trainers and other track workers talking about their roles at the track, always eventually interrupted by an older man who claims to be the true authority, ...
 See full summary »

 Through examining Fini Straubinger, an old woman who has been deaf and blind since adolescence, and her work on behalf of other deaf and blind people, this film shows how the deaf and blind...
 See full summary »

-The main location is Schloss Deutschkreutz, which is an Austrian castle close to the border with Hungary (only 5 km away).
+The main location is Schloss Deutschkreutz, which is an Austrian castle close to the border with Hungary (only about 1,5 km / 1 mile away).
 From 1945 to 1955 the castle was used by the Soviet army, but they abandoned it later.
 Since 1966 it belongs to the artist Anton Lehmden, who is restoring the castle.
 The beautiful Renaissance building is open to the public on weekends during the summer (May 15th - Sept.
 15th) and there is no entrance fee.
 See more »

 Was this review helpful to you?